True financial independence is being able to live off investment income without spending down your investment capital.

 Evaluating Investment Income

-Here’s a tip about investment income: Look at investment income from a dollar perspective, not only as a percentage.
+Most investors consider the yield when evaluating income investments.
+Here’s a tip, though: Look at investment income from a dollar perspective, not only as a percentage, as yield is stated.

 It takes a lot of $300 yields to support a lifestyle.